simplygreatwork/pluck/README.md

 ## Known Issues

-- a defect currently exists where if statements are not evaluating correctly
+- at the moment, the condition of if statements is only evaluated correctly inside of parentheses
-- the cause is a recent refactor where operators now return boolean objects instead of boolean primitives
+- related to parent.on('exit') not firing when expected
-- working on sorting it out :-)
+- more research is coming